Floriannue/CORApy/readme.md

 ## Task
-Your task is to `fix all tests and translate the missing tests of all functions and classes`. if there are missing test cases create them.
+Your task is to `fix all erros and translate missing tests for interval, zonotope, polytope, capsule, elipsoid, emptySet, contDynamics, linearSys, g`. if there are no test files to translate for a function or class create approate ones by looking at the manual. also add missing test cases.
+Also change all the lazy imports (imports inside functions to prevent circular imports) to imports with the typing module!